rhilconsultants/HELM-ArgoCD-Lab/Lab1_Part_2.md

 #### 6. Lets Deploy our application to the Cluster with ArgoCD

 i.
-Open your ArgoCD instance via the link it the Dashboard
+Open your ArgoCD instance via the link found in the Dashboard

 > Create a new Application
 > enter your Application name as the Following <userName>-hello-world